nerdz0ne/softethervpn-guided-installer-arm/README.md

 # SoftEther VPN Guided Installer for Debian ARM devices
 Script is a guided installer for SoftEther VPN server on ARM devices.
 It is tested working on Raspbian and Armbian.

+May do something to automate client-end devices or a non-ARM version
+in the future.

 ---